 One group of C. elegans genes that is of particular interest to us includes genes that when down regulated prevent the mixing of parental genomes after fertilization.
 We showed that polo-like kinase PLK-1 is necessary for breaching the nuclear envelopes of the maternal and paternal pronuclei after pronuclear meeting in order to allow the two parental genomes to mix.
 Interestingly, the mechanism by which parental genomes mix, and specifically how the pronuclear membranes are breached, is not known in any system.
 We discovered that in C. elegans, this process entails the formation of membrane junctions that link the two pronuclei, including a new type of junction we termed 3-way sheet junctions.
 The mechanism by which these junction form is under investigation.

 Alteration in nuclear shape and size is associated with cancer and aging.
 While we don’t know how nuclear shape is linked to disease, it is likely that changes in nuclear morphology contribute to disease progression.
 Therefore, if we understand the underlying mechanisms that lead to altered nuclear morphology and how they change cell behavior (for example, contribute to the ability of cancer cells to divide uncontrollably), then it may be possible to design new therapeutic and preventative strategies to combat disease.

 Need for Further Study

 This field is still in its infancy.
 Almost every area related to nuclear morphology needs further study.

-- Rahman MM, Rosu S, Joseph-Strauss D, Cohen-Fix O.
+- Maheshwari R, Rahman MM, Joseph-Strauss D, Cohen-Fix O.

 Research in Plain Language